Seneca Language Departments & Programs

 The mission of the Allegany Language Department, Ögwaiwanösde’ Ögwawënö’ (we cherish our language) is to promote conversational Seneca language use.

-To increase the use of the Seneca language throughout the Nation, the department:
+To increase community access to the Seneca language throughout the Nation, the department:

-• works with community members, school districts, and various Seneca Nation departments to offer Onöndowa’ga:’ gawë:nö’ classes/learning opportunities
+• works with community members and various Seneca Nation departments to offer Onöndowa’ga:’ gawë:nö’ learning opportunities

 • actively promotes the use of the Seneca language through social media